conan-io/conan-center-index/docs/faqs.md

 (most likely, the real recipe will use much more sophisticated logic to locate an existing installation, e.g. via environment variables)

-since these references will be never available in ConanCenter, they should be deactivated in the consuming recipes by default:
+Since these references will be never available in ConanCenter, they will be deactivated in the consuming recipes by default:

 ```
     options = {